-In the study survey data are used to examine two hypotheses; i.e. remittances raise the income of the migrant households and remittances help the households to diversify their income to diversify the risk.
-Survey on migration and remittances was carried out by the author with the support of trained staff and using a structured questionnaire.
-In the survey, data were collected from 750 remittance receiving and non-receiving households in Sri Lanka.
+In the study both quantitative and qualitative data are triangulated to examine two hypotheses; i.e. remittances raise the income of the migrant households and remittances help the households to diversify their income to diversify the risk.
+Study uses data collected from two methods; interviews and migration and remittance survey.
+A selected group of households were interviewed and their stories were analyzed using narrative quoting.
+Second, a survey on migration and remittances was carried out to collect data for the quantitative analyses.
+Survey was carried out by author with the support of trained staff and using a structured questionnaire.
+In the survey data were collected from 750 remittance receiving and non-receiving households in Sri Lanka.
 Sample of the household was drawn randomly.
 Survey data were analyzed using descriptive statistical techniques and Propensity Score Matching analysis.

 A binary logit model was used to estimate the determinants of migration and remittances.
 Estimated model was used to generate the propensity scores for the matching process.
-Assume that R{ij} is a dummy variable indicating whether the i^{th} household is having labour migrants and receiving remittances, where one indicates the remittance receiving status.
+Assume that R{ij} is a dummy variable indicating whether the ith household is having labour migrants and receiving remittances, where one indicates the remittance receiving status.
 Then the probability of having a labour migrant and receiving remittances is:

-$$\pi = pr(R_i = 1 \mid X_i = x_i) = \frac{\exp(\beta_o + \beta_1 x_i)}{1 + \exp(\beta_0 + \beta_1 x_i)}$$ (Eq.
+$$\pi = pr(R_i = 1 \setminus X_i = x_i) = \frac{\exp(\beta_o + \beta_1 x_i)}{1 + \exp(\beta_0 + \beta_1 x_i)}$$ (Eq.
 1)